 Features that are not wanted to be present by default will either be done as an option or as a separate branch, this is to avoid having a pile of browsers doing the same thing.
 Also extensions will try to be independant of the browser.

-The current development is fairly active and I tag a release about once in a week.
-The release are stable but I would consider the current stage of development to be in alpha/beta.
+The releases are stable but I would consider the current stage of development to be in beta as not everything is present yet.
 Badwolf is using Semantic Versioning.

-You can get the releases in https://hacktivis.me/releases/, there is only source releases for now but if I can be sure that I can have portable binairies without having to bundle the dependencies I’ll do them too.
+You can get the releases tarballs and changelogs at https://hacktivis.me/releases/ and https://gitlab.com/lanodan/badWolf/-/tags (which also provides an Atom feed), there is only source releases for now but if I can be sure that I can have portable binairies without having to bundle the dependencies I’ll do them too.

 Packages / Recipes